chnm/model-articles/content/articles/ahnert.md

 This paragraph discusses the taxonomy of 11 edge types that we created to encode different kinds of relationships described within letters.
-Although we created this taxonomy at the data collection stage, you will see that in the analysis below we collapse them into 2 edges types: letter edges and non-letter edges.
+Although we created this taxonomy at the data collection stage, you will see that in the analysis below we collapse them into 2 edge types: letter edges and non-letter edges.
 However, this more granular taxonomy could be used to answer other questions that we do not touch on.